Gjum/MC-Resource-Pack/README.md

 - outlines on ores for higher visibility
 - outlines on "continuous texture" blocks to clearly see the block grid
 - thinner armor and doors
+- hinges on trapdoors to clearly see orientation

 Based on the Minecraft vanilla textures, (c) Mojang, (c) Microsoft